thcyron/skop/README.md

 **Skop** is a lightweight framework for writing Kubernetes operators in Go.
 It:

 * Tries to keep the amount of boilerplate code small.
-* Uses the minimal [k8s package](https://github.com/ericchiang/k8s) for communicating with the Kubernetes API.
 * Doesn’t rely on code generation.
 * Provides helpers for common reconciliation tasks.